itmo-infocom/UNIX-Linux-online-course/texts/014_manuals.md

 Parts of the man page are more or less the same:
 NAME, SYNOPSIS, DESCRIPTIONS, FILE, SEE ALSO, DIAGNOSTIC, BUGS

-The minus S option with some integer parameter of man command in the SYSV variant denotes a section of real paper manuals supplied with the OS by vendor.
+The '-s' option with some integer parameter of man command in the SYSV variant denotes a section of real paper manuals supplied with the OS by vendor.
 For GNU/BSD flavors, use only the section number.
 Section numbers are also different.
 ....
 Pres-n p.3
 ....